 Dokra is a craft that is practiced the same way in the states of Bengal, Andhra, Telangana & Chhattisgarh – basically, states with a substantial tribal population.
 However, like all Indian Arts & Crafts, each region adds its unique touch to the art form.
 They make beautiful idols, everyday items like pen stands and panels depicting tribal life.

-In Bengal, I bought Dokra jewelry – my favorite Ganesh Earrings & pendant along with two Bangles – one carved in traditional design and other in a very contemporary design.
+I bought Dokra jewelry – my favorite Ganesh Earrings & pendant along with two Bangles – one carved in traditional design and other in a very contemporary design.

 If you travel through the hills of Darjeeling, you cannot miss those tea gardens on the rolling hills.
 It seems the tea leaves absorb the freshness of the hills that they later release in our tea cups.